-We have no relationship with or interest in the Company or any of its subsidiaries other than in our capacities as auditor and tax adviser.
+We have no relationship with or interest in the Company or of its subsidiaries other than in our capacity as auditor and tax advisor of the Company and its subsidiaries.

 We have obtained all the information and explanations we have required.